Brandawg93/homebridge-nest-cam/README.md

 Unfortunately, there is no way for me to test every subscription, camera type, and feature.
 If you would like to help me test new features and enhancements, or if you have general questions or need support, join the official [Homebridge Discord Server](https://discord.gg/pc2pqmh).

 ## Credits
-This plugin was derived from [homebridge-nest-cam](https://github.com/KhaosT/homebridge-nest-cam) with the new google authentication from [homebridge-nest](https://github.com/chrisjshull/homebridge-nest).
+This plugin was originally developed by [KhaosT](https://github.com/KhaosT).

-Nest Hello doorbell resolution by [schmittx](https://github.com/schmittx/homebridge-nest-cam/commit/0878058dc5293c297a99c3a0c60d6c1b43e661b5).

 This plugin was converted to typescript using both [homebridge-ring](https://github.com/dgreif/ring) and [homebridge-examples](https://github.com/homebridge/homebridge-examples).

-## Donate to Support homebridge-nest-cam2
+## Donate to Support homebridge-nest-cam
 This plugin was made with you in mind.
 If you'd like to show your appreciation for its continued development, please consider making [a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CEYYGVB7ZZ764&item_name=homebridge-nest-cam2&currency_code=USD&source=url).

 ## Disclaimer